Sreedev/data-engineering-interview-questions/README.md

      - Experience in Data Warehousing and ETL (Extract Transform Load) Tools.<br>
      - You should have robust computing and math skills.<br>
      - Outstanding communication, leadership, critical thinking, and problem-solving capabilities are an added advantage. <br> <br>
-* **Can you name the essential frameworks and applications for data engineers?**<br>
+* **Can you name the essential frameworks and applications for data engineers?** <br>
      * You can list all of the technical applications like SQL, Hadoop, Python, and more, along with your proficiency level in each.
 You can also state the frameworks which want to learn more about if given the opportunity.<br> <br>
-* **Are you experienced in Python, Java, Bash, or other scripting languages?**<br>
+* **Are you experienced in Python, Java, Bash, or other scripting languages?** <br>
      * It is essential to have a comprehensive knowledge of scripting languages, as it allows you to perform analytical tasks efficiently and automate data flow.<br> <br>
-* **Can you differentiate between a Data Engineer and a Data Scientist?**<br>
+* **Can you differentiate between a Data Engineer and a Data Scientist?** <br>
      * Data Engineers develop, test, and maintain the complete architecture for data generation, whereas data scientists analyze and interpret complex data.
 They tend to focus on organization and translation of Big Data.
-Data scientists require data engineers to create the infrastructure for them to work.<br> <br>
+Data scientists require data engineers to create the infrastructure for them to work.<br> <be>
+* **What, according to you, are the daily responsibilities of a data engineer?** <br>
+     - Development, testing, and maintenance of architectures.<br>
+     - Aligning the design with business requisites.<br>
+     - Data acquisition and development of data set processes.<br>
+     - Deploying machine learning and statistical models<br>
+     - Developing pipelines for various ETL operations and data transformation<br>
+     - Simplifying data cleansing and improving the de-duplication and building of data.<br>
+     - Identifying ways to improve data reliability, flexibility, accuracy, and quality.<br><br>
+* **What is your approach to developing a new analytical product as a data engineer??** <br>
+     * Your first step would be to understand the outline of the entire product to comprehend the complete requirements and scope.
+Your second step would be to look into the details and reasons for each metric.
+Think about as many issues that could occur, and it helps you to create a more robust system with a suitable level of granularity.<br><br>
+* **What was the algorithm you used on a recent project?** <br>
+     * Can ask some follow-up questions like: Why did you choose this algorithm, and can you contrast this with other similar ones?, What is the scalability of this algorithm with more data?
+Are you happy with the results?
+If you were given more time, what could you improve?<br><br>

 ### Python Questions
  * **How do you perform web scraping in Python?**
       * Access the webpage using the request library and URL